Make-Ahead Thanksgiving Dinner Menu for Those Who Like to Get a Head Start

 Your make-ahead Thanksgiving dinner menu won’t be complete until you have the dough for your homemade dinner rolls chilling in the fridge.
 This recipe lets you choose one of four variations: classic, cinnamon-sugar, Parmesan-herb, or salt and pepper.

 This make-ahead Thanksgiving green bean casserole is a lifesaver for a few reasons.
 First, you can prep it up to 24 hours ahead.
 Second, it cooks in your slow cooker, saving valuable oven space.
 Best of all, smoked Gouda, roasted red bell peppers, water chestnuts, and whole grain mustard amp up the flavor.

 Make-Ahead Butternut Squash Gratin with Creamed Spinach

 Here’s a make-ahead squash for Thanksgiving with a bonus.
 Underneath the squash is a colorful layer of creamed spinach.
 A luscious mix of crème fraiche and Parmesan cheese tops it all.
 It’s a delightfully hearty casserole that can stand in as a main dish for the vegetarians.

 Meringue-Topped Sweet Potato Casserole

 Old-Fashioned Bread Stuffing

-Especially if you like serving it on the side, make-ahead stuffing gets a jump on your Thanksgiving dinner prep.
-This hearty Thanksgiving side-dish recipe has every flavor you love from a Thanksgiving stuffing: celery, onion, carrot, and parsley all find their way into this make-ahead recipe.
-Start the stuffing the day before and either slow-cook it or bake it before the big dinner.
+This hearty Thanksgiving side-dish stuffing has all the flavors you love.
+Celery, onion, carrot, and parsley find their way into this make-ahead stuffing recipe.
+Start it the day before and either slow-cook it or bake it for the feast.